How to Install?¶

 - Animation Nodes may depend on features that only exist in recent versions of Blender, in that case, make sure to update your Blender version.
 Using experimental Blender builds is not recommended as it might accompany changes that the developer is not aware of.

-- Animation Nodes builds are specific to operating systems, for instance, windows builds will not operate on linux systems, so, make sure that you have downloaded an Animation Nodes build specific to your operating system (Linux, Windows, macOS).
+- Animation Nodes builds are specific to operating systems, for instance, windows builds will not operate on linux systems, so, make sure that you have downloaded a build specific to your operating system (Linux, Windows, macOS).
 It should be noted that Linux builds does not seem to work on every linux distribution, an issue that we haven’t been able to solve yet.
 Therefor, we provide multiple Linux builds that you can try.

 - Windows users may encounter errors due to missing runtimes, in that case, try installing Visual C++ Redistributable Package.